the0neWhoKnocks/cah-box/README.md

            Deploys** button.
       - **Manual Deploy**:
          - Make sure the proper branch is selected, click the **Deploy Branch** button.

+### Debugging App Issues in Heroku

+While in the dashboard for your specific App, there'll be a `Open App` button and a `More` button.
+- `Open App` does what it says.
+- `More` gives you access to `View Logs` and `Run console`.
+   - `View Logs` isn't that helpful.
+It seems to just give you the last X number of logs.
+So unless the important part of a stacktrace are in the last few lines, you may be SOL.
+   - `Run console` allows you to connect to the current instance and run commands like you would in any SSH session.

 ---

 ## Testing